Chip-firing game: Definition

 For finite chip-firing games, the possible orders of firing events can be described by an antimatroid.
 It follows from the general properties of antimatroids that the number of times each vertex fires, and the eventual stable state, do not depend on the order of firing events.

 Dollar games

 Some chip-firing games, known as dollar games, interpret the chips as dollars and the vertices as money borrowers and lenders.
 Two variants of dollar game are prominent in the literature:

 Baker and Norine's variant

 In this dollar game, negative integer values (representing debt) are assigned to some of the vertices of the finite graph G. A game is called winnable if there exists a state where all the vertices can be made positive.
-A a graph-theoretic analogue of Riemann–Roch theorem can be used to characterize if a game is winnable or not.
+A graph-theoretic analogue of Riemann–Roch theorem can be used to characterize if a game is winnable or not.

 Biggs's Variant

 In a variant form of chip-firing closely related to the sandpile model, also known as the dollar game, a single special vertex q is designated as the bank, and is allowed to go into debt, taking a negative integer value s(q) < 0.
 If any other vertex can fire, the bank cannot fire, only collecting chips.
 Eventually, q will accumulate so many chips that no other vertex can fire: only in such a state, vertex q can fire chips to neighbouring vertices to "jump start the economy".

 The set of states which are stable (i.e. for which only q can fire) and recurrent for this game can be given the structure of an abelian group which is isomorphic to the direct product of $\mathbb{Z}$ and the sandpile group (also referred to as Jacobian group or critical group).
 The order of the latter is the tree number of the graph.